thayercasey/project_1/README.md

 ```

--Download series description tables and periods .
+**-Download series description tables and periods.
 Manual download
--Upload everything back into into a dataframe.
+**-Upload everything back into into a dataframe.
--Use pandas read_csv method to read all three tables into its dataframes
+**-Use pandas read_csv method to read all three tables into its dataframes
--Join three tables into Gas_prices_df
+**-Join three tables into Gas_prices_df

 Gas_prices_df will look like this: